-The challenges of cooking with biomass are well documented and this report builds on a body of literature that defines the negative effects from an health, environmental and time use point of view.
-The health impact of this total sum is estimated at US\$ 526.3 billion per year, calculated by quantifying the deaths and disability-adjusted life years (DALYs) linked to household air pollution produced by stoves and fuels.
-Africa has rich agro-forestry resources with broad biodiversity, and yet biomass-based cooking is depleting these resources faster than they can be replaced leading to deforestation and this is costing African economies more than US\$39.3 billion per year.
-The direct time spent collecting and using biomass as cooking fuel for everyday domestic meals has been calculated as costing the US\$225.8 billion annually, reflecting the time women spend daily on cooking-related tasks, including fuel collection, cooking, and stove cleaning.
+The challenges of cooking with biomass are well documented and this report builds on a body of literature that defines the negative effects from a health, environmental and time use point of view.
+In addition to the health and environmental costs estimated at US\$ 526.3 billion and US\$39.3 billion per year respectively, the direct time spent collecting biomass, cooking daily meals and stove cleaning is estimated to cost African economies US\$225.8 billion annually.

 All of these costs may be underestimates.
-When trees are lost, the ongoing capacity to sequester carbon is also lost; when people are laid up through illness it's not just the cost of their health care but it's the lost productivity.
-In addition, the above calculations do not yet include institutional meal cooking which affects school children, and shortfalls in productive use and commercial businesses which could add economic value to the food nutritional system.
-The implementation of policies that can address these costs do of course have their own costs (and some of these can be extremely high and ongoing as we have discussed extensively).
+When trees are lost, the ongoing capacity to sequester carbon is also lost; when people are laid up through illness, impacts do not just revolve around the cost of their health care but there is also the wider economic impacts of their lost productivity.
+In addition, the ESMAP loss calculations presented in this report do not include those derived from institutional meal cooking which is clearly a significant component of total cooking activity within every country context or barriers to the development of productive use and cooking-based enterprises which could add significant economic value to the food nutritional system.
+Nevertheless, we should also remain aware that the implementation of policies that can address the health and environmental costs do of course have their own costs (and some of these can be significant and ongoing as discussed in previous sections).

 The potential economic gains are also generally underestimated.
-As is made clear through this report, long-term transitions to modern fuels and appliances, especially when integrated effectively into modern energy planning, can increase the financial viability of these wider energy generational and transmission systems - and thus recover this cost.
-Expenditure on cooking fuels already exists in the economy - a transition to an alternative affordable fuel is not a drain on the economy as such and may leverage and strengthen existing investments in infrastructure.
-Coupled with the falling prices of renewable energy generation this provides a significant financial opportunity.
+Long-term transitions to modern cooking fuels and appliances, especially when integrated effectively into energy planning, can significantly increase the financial viability of energy infrastructure - and thus recover transition costs.
+Expenditure on cooking fuels already exists in the economy (a point that is often over-looked in clean cooking discussions) - so a transition to an alternative affordable fuel is not necessarily a drain on the economy as such and may leverage and strengthen existing investments in infrastructure.
+Coupled with the falling prices of renewable energy generation this provides a significant financial opportunity both to governments in Africa and the consumer of the clean cooking solution.
+Charcoal, and to a lesser extent firewood, are often effectively subsidized by governments because the permit/license fees and/or taxes on these fuels are not collected effectively - this creates an unlevel playing field for alternatives.
+Linked to this, moving cooking expenditure from the informal sector (charcoal/wood) into the formal sector boosts government revenues, contributes to GDP, and creates better quality jobs (although importantly not necessarily for those previously working in charcoal/wood supply chains).